Guides

 Elsewhere in the city

 As you might expect, there’s plenty else going on in Dublin this New Year's Eve, with many venues putting on a shindig to usher in the new year.
 There’s a party in Fitzsimons in Temple Bar, and a night of Afrobeats from DJ Ahmed just over the River Liffey in The Grand Social.
 Over at Rascals Brewery in Inchicore, there will be DJs on the decks for the New Year's Eve Party, alongside a menu of woodfired pizzas and, of course, their very own beer.
+Just outside the city, Wrights Findlater Howth are hosting a dinner with complimentary bubbly and DJ sets to enjoy the firework displays on the harbour.

 Annie Mac's Before Midnight club is going to get the dancefloor going at Silo at the RDS Arena.
 DJ Kelly-Anne Byrne will get the party started from 6.30pm, and Pantibliss will MC the night, which ends at 12.30am.